Grunet/digestible-wcag-website/src/index.md

 ## How do I sign up? {#sign-up-section}

->Note: [Email sending is currently broken due to a vendor issue](https://twitter.com/__grunet/status/1670242567978463232?s=20).
-You can still view the emails via the above instructions.

 This process will include a CAPTCHA.
 If that would be a blocker for you, please contact me using [one of the below options](#feedback-section).
 I will manually sign you up instead.

 1. Go to [the sign up page](/subscribe)